Catalan-Nick/Serverless-Functions/README.md

 - not built for long running processes (10 sec limit)
 - stateless: does not maintain data
 - cold starts: referring to the time it takes to start up when a function is invoked or ephemeral containers

+## R.A.P.I.D.
+The front end of the website is a responsive Pokedex-like user interface, where the user can selected Regions of the Pokemon world and the different pokemon are displayed on cards with thier name and ID number.